nvietto/blog/content/blog/col2hcl/index.md

 ```
 ![](chroma2.jpg)

-A much better variation to choose from.
+A better variation to choose from.

 If we want to look at variations in the intensity of our 🍅s we can use the **luminance** or **l** argument.